 Photo of Amy Gordon Amy Gordon

-Amy Gordon is an associate in the Litigation Department and a member of the Product Liability group.
-Amy’s practice focuses on a wide range of complex civil and commercial litigation matters, including product liability defense, class action defense, privacy and data security, and…
+Amy Gordon is an associate in the Litigation Department and a member of the Mass Torts & Product Liability group.
+Amy’s practice focuses on a wide range of complex civil and commercial litigation matters, including product liability defense, class action defense, privacy and…

 In addition, Amy advises clients across industries on economic sanctions and asset forfeiture related issues.